-Biohazard cleaning or bio-recovery involves the safe containment & decontamination of areas affected by pathogenic organisms, blood, bodily fluids & toxic hazardous materials that can harm human health.
-It is vital to eliminate the risk of exposure & infection to disease causing organisms or toxic chemicals that can exist in these unsafe environments.
+A biohazard cleaning service involves the safe assessment, containment & decontamination of biological hazards, primarily pathogenic organisms & toxic substances within blood, bodily fluids & other potential infectious material.
+It is vital to eliminate the risk of exposure & infection to disease causing organisms or hazardous material that can exist in these unsafe environments.

 Did you know that a biohazard cleanup requires special training ?

-Biohazard cleaning requires technicians to be professionally trained & certified to International Standards (IICRC & ABRA) to comply with Australian Regulations, insurance & industry guidelines to perform hazardous roles.
-Bio cleaners understand the hazards, systems & procedures to achieve a safe property decontamination.
+Biohazard cleaning requires Bio Recovery technicians to be professionally trained & certified to International Standards (IICRC & ABRA) to comply with Australian Health Regulations, insurance & industry guidelines.
+Technicians understand the hazards, systems & procedures to achieve a safe property decontamination.
 A failure to understand potential risks, follow industry guidelines & scientifically proven methods can contribute to unhygienic conditions prevailing.